Food Safety Focus (81st Issue, April 2013) – Incident in Focus

 Reduce Salt/Sodium Intake to Prevent High Blood Pressure

-Dr. Violette LIN, Scientific Officer,
+Reported by Dr. Violette LIN, Scientific Officer,

 Risk Assessment Section,